tara-fenton/pokemon-react/README.md

     - A new folder, `/build`, will appear
     - Take everything in the build folder and stick it up on BitBalloon!
     - Include your BitBalloon link on your pull request!

+## BONUS

+- Autocomplete: Add an input above the list of Pokemon which, as the user types, filters the list of Pokemon that are displayed to the user.
+- Debounce the autocomplete method, so the list isn't refreshing with each character the user types.

+## SUPER BONUS

+- Infinite Scroll is the practice of loading more content when you get to the bottom of a page.
+Implement infinite scroll in your Pokemon List component.
+When the scroll depth of the user gets close to the bottom, make a new HTTP request for the next page of API results.
+When the user gets to the bottom of that, make another request.

 ### React Tips